 How we communicate through speech is a crucial part of our daily lives.
 Did you know that the alignment of your teeth can affect your speech?
 If you’re struggling with certain elements of speech, it could be attributed to your teeth.
-Keep reading to learn more about different speech problems and how braces can help from Dr. Garrett and Dr. Boyd at Garrett Boyd Orthodontics.
+Keep reading to learn more about different speech problems and how braces can help from Dr. Boyd and Dr. Perez-Cisneros at Garrett & Boyd Orthodontics.

-Our tongues need freedom to move in order to correctly form words and regulate talking speed.
-Stuttering or slurred speech is possible if the structure of the jaw or placement of teeth restricts that movement.
+Our tongues need the freedom to move to correctly form words and regulate talking speed.
+Stuttering or slurred speech is possible if the jaw structure or teeth placement restricts that movement.
 Braces can align the teeth and open up room for the tongue.

 While braces aren’t necessarily a cure-all for speech challenges, braces can certainly help certain issues and give you the confidence of a straight, beautiful smile.
 Don’t let orthodontic-related speech difficulties hold you back from being your most confident self.
 Contact our office today to see how we can help you!